Frequently Asked Questions

 I’m struggling in class.
 Are there resources available for me?

-As a Bradley student, you are eligible for up to two hours of free one-on-one tutoring in select courses.
+As a Bradley student, you are eligible for up to three hours of free one-on-one tutoring in select courses.
 To learn more, visit the Academic Success Center website or call them at (309) 677-2416.

 I need assistance with my writing skills.
 Is there someone who can help me?